torryatco/Basilica/readme.md

 }
 ```

+Note:

-Note: the use of `img/burst.svg` for the background image.
+- the use of `img/burst.svg` for the background image.
 Examine it in the editor.

-Note: the use of line-height to set the leading to the same height as the containing element.
+- the use of line-height to set the leading to the same height as the containing element.
 This allows the text to vertically center.

-Note the use of position absolute.
+- the use of position absolute.
 We will give this element a positioning context by applying position absolute to its containing element:

 ```css
 header {